-6.1.5 Recommendations for the Port Heiden Access Road and North of the Road Area above cleanup levels be excavated and removed for treatment in 2012 to accommodate the widening of the site access road. widefiling of the site access road.
+6.1.5 Recommendations for the Port Heiden Access Road and North of the Road Area above cleanup levels be excavated and removed for treatment in 2012 to accommodate the widening of the site access road.

 Some of the contaminated soil from the PHAR was removed; however, in other locations, a 1-foot layer of clean soil was placed to prevent contact and spreading of the contamination.
 For the NRD area, it is recommended that only the soils with contaminant concentrations